amandadoughty/moodle-block_culupcoming_events/README.md

 The block is based on the core Moodle Upcoming Events Block but is styled like a feed to match the CUL Activity Feed Block.

-Beta Version 2 adds dynamic scrolling and updating of the events.
+RC Version 2 adds dynamic scrolling and updating of the events.